 The Environment Agency is an executive non-departmental public body, sponsored by DEFRA, responsible for regulation and management of the UK’s environment including fisheries, contaminated land, flooding, rivers and ecology.

 Bureau Veritas UK are a world leading testing, inspection and certification company, reducing risk, improving performance and assuring quality, health, protection and social responsibility.

 The reach and influence of our these organisations combined with the IES is substantial - now is the time to act!

 How can I get involved?

 Over the coming months, we will be calling on organisations to anonymously take part in a survey to let us know if they monitor diversity, and if so, to provide data on ethnic diversity within their employment.
 The more organisations participating in this project, the more robust our data will be and the bigger impact we can have.

-We will also be launching a separate survey for individuals from ethnic minority backgrounds to anonymously inform us of their experiences (positive, neutral or negative) in the environmental sector, as well as how they perceive their ethnicity impacts their daily interaction with the sector.
+We will also be inviting practitioners and professionals who identify as an ethnic minority within the sector to participate in a one-to-one informal interview to anonymously inform us of their experiences (positive, neutral or negative) in the environmental sector, as well as how they perceive their ethnicity impacts their daily interaction with the sector.